watertap-org/watertap/docs/how_to_guides/how_to_scale_chemical_reactions.rst

     functionality built into ipopt.
 It is not advised to use 'user-scaling' with the chemical modules, as this tends to have poor convergence.

-No model in ProteusLib can solve without proper scaling of the constraints and variables within that model.
+No model in WaterTAP can solve without proper scaling of the constraints and variables within that model.
 This can be a difficult task for aqueous chemistry systems as these systems must deal with extremely dilute or trace chemical species and reaction coefficients that may vary from each other